jordipons/musicnn/DOCUMENTATION.md

 `MSD` models are trained with the [Million Song Dataset](https://github.com/jongpillee/music_dataset_split/tree/master/MSD_split).
 To know more about these models, check our [advanced example](https://github.com/jordipons/musicnn/blob/master/advanced%20example.ipynb) and [FAQs](https://github.com/jordipons/musicnn/blob/master/FAQs.md).
 - **input_length:** length (in seconds) of the input spectrogram patches.
 Set it small for real-time applications.
 This is the length of the data that is going to be fed to the model.
 In other words, this parameter defines the temporal resolution of the taggram.
-Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic%20example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/advanced%20example.ipynb) examples to know more about that.
+Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic_example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) examples to know more about that.
+*Recommended value:* 3, because it was trained with 3 second inputs.
 *Data format:* floating point number.
 *Example:* 3.1
 - **input_overlap:** ammount of overlap (in seconds) of the input spectrogram patches.